ApratimR/NCT-Encryption-Algorithm/readme.md

 * make sure you have `NUMPY` (Thise was made on version `1.19.2`)
 * make sure you have the `FNNH.py` file in the same directory (get it from [FNNH])
+* or just download this repo as it has FNNH already with it.

 [FNNH]:https://github.com/ApratimR/FNN-Hash